-If an individual who has achieved the level of maximum medical improvement is unable to earn at least 80% of his/her compensation rate (compensation rate is the figure that is 2/3 of the average weekly wage), he/she may eligible for retraining services through the Division of Workers’ Compensation.
-The State of Florida will provide tuition, books, and other material services to an injured worker if the State believes the individual possesses the necessary skills and aptitude to be enrolled in a State sponsored retraining program.
+If an individual who has achieved the level of maximum medical improvement is unable to earn at least 80% of their compensation rate (compensation rate is the figure that is two-thirds of the average weekly wage), they may be eligible for retraining services through the Division of Workers’ Compensation.
+The state of Florida will provide tuition, books, and other material services to an injured worker if the state believes the individual possesses the necessary skills and aptitude to be enrolled in a state-sponsored retraining program.

-The (Rehabilitative)Rehab Temporary Total Disability Benefits are available only if the claimant is enrolled in a State sponsored program.

-The claimant cannot pursue a private rehabilitation program and then seek Rehabilitative Temporary Total Disability Benefits through the State of Florida.
+The rehabilitative temporary total disability benefits are available only if the claimant is enrolled in a state-sponsored program.
+The claimant cannot pursue a private rehabilitation program and then seek rehabilitative temporary total disability benefits through the state of Florida.

-The total number of weeks of eligible Rehabilitative Temporary Total Disability Benefits fall within the overall cap of 104 weeks of temporary benefits.
-As such, if the claimant exhausts a certain number of weeks of Temporary Total and/or Temporary Partial Disability Benefits during their recovery process, they will only be eligible for the number of weeks remaining within the 104 week cap.
+The total number of weeks of eligible rehabilitative temporary total disability benefits falls within the overall cap of 104 weeks of temporary benefits.
+As such, if the claimant exhausts a certain number of weeks of temporary total and/or temporary partial disability benefits during their recovery process, they will only be eligible for the number of weeks remaining within the 104-week cap.

 Learn More About This Benefit And Others Included In Workers’ Comp